Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 description
   Optional.
 A multi-line text block containing any detailed information about this hardware.
-It should contain things such as what the block or device does, standards the device conforms to, and links to datasheets for more information.
+It should contain things such as what the woke block or device does, standards the woke device conforms to, and links to datasheets for more information.

-  The YAML format has several options for defining the formatting of the text block.
-The options are controlled with indicator characters following the key (e.g. "description: \|").
+  The YAML format has several options for defining the woke formatting of the woke text block.
+The options are controlled with indicator characters following the woke key (e.g. "description: \|").
 The minimum formatting needed for a block should be used.
-The formatting controls can not only affect whether the YAML can be parsed correctly, but are important when the text blocks are rendered to another form.
+The formatting controls can not only affect whether the woke YAML can be parsed correctly, but are important when the woke text blocks are rendered to another form.
 The options are as follows.

   The default without any indicators is flowed, plain scalar style where single